xoofx/TurboXml/readme.md

 - For simplicity of the implementation, this parser does not support DTD, custom entities and XML directives (`<!DOCTYPE ...>`).
 If you are looking for this, you should instead use `System.Xml.XmlReader`.
 - This parser checks for well formed XML, matching begin and end tags and report an error if they are not matching
-  - This behavior can be disabled by passing a `new XmlParserOptions(CheckBeginEndTag: false);`
 - This parser does not check for duplicated attributes.
   - It is the responsibility of the XML handler to implement such a check.
 The rationale is that the check can be performed more efficiently depending on user scenarios (e.g bit flags...etc.)